AlfredChan919/acit2420-assignment1/README.md

-# How to Set up Arch Linux on a DigitalOcean Droplet
+# How to Set up Arch Linux on a DigitalOcean Droplet (Level 2)

 # Introduction
 DigitalOcean is a cloud computing platform that allows you to create virtual machine instances called Droplets on their servers.
 This allows you to access your remote server from anywhere as well as relieving your own machine of its resources.